 We pride ourselves in being a great place to work – and invite you to join our BHT family.

-Job Overview
+Job overview

-Main Duties of the Job
+Main duties of the job

 What does Buckinghamshire Healthcare NHS Trust offer you?

-As part of our BHT family, you’ll benefit from learning and development opportunities to support your career progression.
+* As part of our BHT family, you’ll benefit from learning and development opportunities to support your career progression.

-We provide a range of health and wellbeing services to promote a healthy, happy workforce.
+* We provide a range of health and wellbeing services to promote a healthy, happy workforce.

 What do we stand for?

-Our vision is to provide outstanding care, support healthy communities and be a great place to work.
+* Our vision is to provide outstanding care, support healthy communities and be a great place to work.

-Our mission is to provide personal and compassionate care every time.
+* Our mission is to provide personal and compassionate care every time.

 For a comprehensive list of responsibilities and duties, please kindly refer to the Job Description and Person Specification by downloading the JD and PS attachment in the advert.

-Person Specification
+Person specification

 Experience

-* Experience in a customer focused environment.
+* Experience in coordinating a patient workload

-PPE Requirements: Buckinghamshire Healthcare NHS Trust requires all colleagues to wear appropriate personal protective equipment (PPE) in accordance with our infection prevention and control procedures.
+PPE requirements: Buckinghamshire Healthcare NHS Trust requires all colleagues to wear appropriate personal protective equipment (PPE) in accordance with our infection prevention and control procedures.

-COVID-19 and Flu Vaccinations remain the best way to protect yourself, your family, your colleagues and of course our patients from the viruses when working in our healthcare settings.
+COVID-19 and Flu vaccinations remain the best way to protect yourself, your family, your colleagues and of course our patients from the viruses when working in our healthcare settings.
 We encourage our staff to be vaccinated when recommended.

 If you are successful at interview, we will require you to complete a Covid-19 risk assessment document.

-Contacting You: We will contact candidates through the email address supplied on their application form.
+Contacting you: We will contact candidates through the email address supplied on their application form.
 Please make sure you check this regularly.

-Application Information: If you are offered a job, information will be transferred into the national NHS Electronic Staff Records system.
+Application information: If you are offered a job, information will be transferred into the national NHS Electronic Staff Records system.

 Shortlisting: The monitoring and safeguarding sections are not made visible to the shortlisting panel.
 The safeguarding section may be made visible to the interview panel, dependent on the role being recruited into.

-Travel Expenses: It is Trust policy that travel expenses for interview will not be reimbursed.
+Travel expenses: It is Trust policy that travel expenses for interview will not be reimbursed.

 Smoking: All Trust sites are NO SMOKING.
 Smoking in all areas of the buildings and premises is prohibited.